Profiling Ann Marie Teare of the in-house legal team at Infinis

 In all honesty I didn’t specifically intend to be a lawyer until I actually started to go to training contract interviews.
 I did a law degree because I wanted to study a new subject to the academic subjects that I studied at school.
 I thought law would be well respected and would keep my options open.
 When I finished university, I still didn’t have a definite goal but I applied for training contracts as a natural progression.
 It was only when I started to go to training contract interviews I realised – particularly at Norton Rose, the firm I ended up at – that the people I met and who interviewed me were actually quite a lot like me in terms of their skills and general approach to life, albeit that I had an awful lot to learn.
 I really enjoyed solving the practical problems put in front of me so that’s when I realised perhaps it wasn’t quite such an accident that I had ended up there after all.

-What factors made you choose to work at Infinis?
+Why did you choose to work at Infinis?

 I was working in private practice for a few clients in the energy industry but I was conscious that, as a planning and environmental lawyer, I was only seeing a small part of a much bigger picture.
 I wanted to learn more about the broader commercial implications of my advice and to see projects through from start to finish.
 I also wanted to learn more about the energy sector so a move in-house was the ideal solution.